-Once again this year, Fidelity Bank and High Touch Technologies, in partnership with The Wichita-Sedgwick County Historical Museum, will host FREE lunchtime concerts this September in downtown Wichita.
+This year the Wichita-Sedgwick County Historical Museum will host FREE concerts at Heritage Square this September in downtown Wichita.

 Wichita food trucks will be parked nearby during the concerts so you don’t have to go hungry, or you can – of course – pack a lunch and bring it along.